-- The school has democratically elected pupil governors, where students are elected each term to represent their peers in their year group.
-The pupil governor is consulted on whole school plans, leads on charity activities at school and is able to express views to senior leaders throughout the school year - There is an annual pupil questionnaire where we actively seek the viewpoints of the children on a range of topics.
-The results of this questionnaire are used by the Senior Leadership Team to develop the whole school improvement plan - If a child takes part in an intervention programme, then they will contribute their views to the half-termly review of progress - If your child has an EHCP or Statement of SEND, their views will be sought before any review meetings.
+- The school has democratically elected pupil governors (school council), where pupils are elected to represent their peers in their year group.
+The pupil governors are consulted on whole school plans, lead on charity activities at school and are able to express views to senior leaders throughout the school year. - If a child takes part in an intervention programme, then they will contribute their views to the termly review of progress. - If a child has an EHCP, their views will be sought before any review meetings.